 Visit our resources page to learn more about the IRB and specific kinds of IRB proposals, including proposals involving protected population groups.

-If you have any questions, please contact John Mulcahy, Associate Director of Research Integrity or Jennifer Weaver, Research Integrity Administrator.
+If you have any questions, please contact Sandra Currie, Research Integrity Administrative Coordinator.